cjacker/opensource-toolchain-8051/README.md

 ## for Philips P89C51Rx (now NXP)
-Here is a very good article about how to program P89C51Rx: https://www.dos4ever.com/isp/isp.html
+Here has a very good article about how to program P89C51Rx: https://www.dos4ever.com/isp/isp.html

 Note, according to datasheet, not all P89C51 has a bootloader, only 89C51Rx2 and 89C66x support ISP program.